Resistors, Capacitors, Inductors, and Transistors – What is their purpose?

 What does a Transistor do?

 The common bipolar transistor is like a valve which is used to control current flow.
-It is one of the primary ancestors of the old-time vacuum tube.
+It is one of the primary descendants of the old-time vacuum tube.
 It has three terminals – the base, collector, and emitter.
 The base is like the handle of a faucet, and used to control the current flow.
 The collector is where the current enters the transistor, and the emitter where it is exits.
 The base can control large amounts of current through the collector and emitter, by using a very small amount of current.
 The ratio of this ability is called the gain.
 Many general purpose transistors can be used to control a 100-fold or greater amount of current from the small amount of current at its base.
 Here are some of the many uses of transistors:

 • Regulate and control current flow

-• Electronic switches (like to drive relays)
+• Electronic switches (like to drive relays or to pulse transformers in switched mode supplies)

 • Amplifiers